chucklorenz/adapt-aboutUs/README.md

 ##Issues

-- Installation requires the included fonts to be moved manually to adapt/css/fonts.
-(Issue [#538](https://github.com/adaptlearning/adapt_framework/issues/538) requests that the Adapt framework include a grunt task accomplish this.)
+- Installation requires the included fonts to be moved manually to build/adapt/css/fonts.
+This will not be necessary with framework v2.0.
+- ex-logo.png is an example logo that can be moved into place in src/course/en/images
 - Accessibility has not been addressed.

 ##Usage